ruairif/ahrs/README.rst

 The InvenSense ITG3200 gyroscope can be used to measure angular rotation rate.

+The XBow Nav440 AHRS system for measuring yaw, pitch, roll, acceleration, heading and angular rate
 Installing
 ----------
 To use this library the host computer needs to have support for communicating